tejaspradhan/CI-CD-Dashboard-Application/readme.md

 ## Usage
 - Start the dashboard by `python app.py`
+- Service will run on `Port:5000` of server

 <br>
 <br>